Custom Dentures and Partials

 We do our best to achieve stability and firm fit on both your upper and lower dentures.
-It is standard practice not to fit lower denture as tight as the upper ones.
+It is standard practice not to fit lower dentures as tight as the upper ones.
 They should be able to be “lifted out” with your tongue.
-We suggest that you allow time and patience as a new denture wearers.
+We suggest that you allow time and patience as a new denture wearer.
 It always takes time to get used to wearing and using dentures.

 Is it common to have sore spots on your gums?

-Yes, while you are getting use to dentures, your gums will go thru adjustments.
+Yes, while you are getting used to dentures, your gums will go thru adjustments.
 This is typically caused by high spots that do not fit as well.
 These spots will put extra pressure on your gums which can cause a sore spot.
 Our patients typically have this issue in the first few weeks.
 We always ask our patents to return for a followup when they have this issue as it is an issue we can quickly address.
 It is important to wear your dentures for at least 24 hours prior to an adjustment appointment so that sore spots are easy to identify and fix.
-Without this kind of feedback, the break in period is longer as we will not be able to find the high points on your dentures on your first visit.
+Without this kind of feedback, the break-in period is longer as we will not be able to find the high points on your dentures on your first visit.

 Will I be able to speak the same with dentures?